MitchMD33/Facial-Recognition-/README.md

 # Facial-Recognition-
-In this app, you can sign in and can identify faces in the photo using machine learning.
+In this app, you can sign in and can detects faces in the photo using machine learning.
+The user will be able to add the URL of the image and the will app